Vladimir Burtsev: Exile and publications (1888–1914)

-In 1898, Burtsev was arrested by British police for advocating, in his magazine Narodovolets (Народоволец, Narodnaya Volya Comrade), the assassination of Nicholas II.
+In 1898, Burtsev was arrested by British police for advocating, in his magazine Narodovolets (Народоволец, A Member of Narodnaya Volya), the assassination of Nicholas II.
 Burtsev was found guilty and sentenced to 18 months at hard labour.
 On his release he went on to publish it in Switzerland, resulting in his permanent ban from that country.

 In London, he published the two-volume book Za Sto Let (1800–1896) (За сто лет (1800–1896), For Hundred Years (1800–1896)).
 He founded and published six issues of Byloye (Былое, The Past), a historical magazine.
 After the Russian Revolution of 1905 Burtsev briefly returned illegally to Russia and founded the Russian version of the Byloye magazine.
 Upon his return to the West in 1907, Burtsev began publishing the magazine Obshcheye Delo (Общее дело, Common Cause) which was a continuation of the foreign edition of Byloye beginning with the 7th issue.

 By exposing numerous Tsarist agent provocateurs such as Yevno Azef, Burtsev gained fame as a counterintelligence expert and became known as "the Sherlock Holmes of the Revolution".

-World War I and the Bolsheviks (1914 - 1921)
+World War I and the Bolsheviks (1914–1921)

 At the outset of World War I in 1914 he repatriated, was arrested at the border and again exiled to Siberia.
 Amnestied in 1915, he returned to Petrograd.

 Burtsev strenuously opposed the Bolsheviks.
 In 1917 he accused Lenin and his comrades of being agents of Germany.
 In his article Either Us or the Germans and Those with Them (Russian Freedom, July 7, 1917), he listed the major enemies of Russia: